remix-run/remix/docs/discussion/runtimes.md

 ## Templates

-Remix is designed to be incredibly flexible with just enough opinions to connect the UI to the back end but it doesn't bring opinions on the database you use, how you cache data, or where and how your app is deployed.
+Remix is designed to be incredibly flexible with just enough opinions to connect the UI to the back end, but it doesn't bring opinions on the database you use, how you cache data, or where and how your app is deployed.

 Remix templates are starting points for app development with all of these extra opinions baked in, created by the community.